 1.2 The Contractor is entitled to execute the construction work within the block period specified in this Schedule-O. The total duration of Power Block or Traffic Block or both, as the case may be, shall not exceed 20% of the period specified in this Agreement.
 In case such total duration exceeds 20% the Contractor shall pay Damages at the rate of [Rs.***] per hour or part thereof for the exceeded Block periods.

-1.3 The Authority shall arrange for disconnections of S&T system as determined by Authority Engineer, to enable the Contractor to execute the construction work which affects existing Singalling and Telecommunication installations.
+1.3 The Authority shall arrange for disconnections of S&T system as determined by Authority Engineer, to enable the Contractor to execute the construction work which affects existing Signalling and Telecommunication installations.

 __